Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Results

-\tb{Following this, the right arm is accreted by the black hole, leading to the second peak in the fallback rate plot.
+Following this, the right arm is accreted by the black hole, leading to the second peak in the fallback rate plot.
 As more mass is disrupted for $a^\star = -0.98$ compared to $a^\star = 0.98$, the fallback rate plot for $a^\star = -0.98$ is slightly higher than for $a^\star = 0.98$, although not significantly.
 For all $a^\star$ values, the first peak is approximately one order of magnitude higher than the second peak.
-We calculate the ratio of left arm mass to right arm mass to be approximately 1.1, which likely explains the higher value of the first peak compared to the second peak in the fallback rate plots.
-We observe that the most bound debris fallback time for $a^\star = -0.98$ is slightly earlier than for $a^\star=0.98$.
-The late-time fallback rate for all $a^\star$ values is similar, making it challenging to distinguish the black hole's spin from the fallback rate plots.}
+We calculate the ratio of left arm mass to right arm mass to be approximately 1.1, which contributes to the higher value of the first peak compared to the second peak in the fallback rate plots.
+However, this mass difference alone does not account for the order of magnitude difference between the peaks.
+The first peak's higher fallback rate is primarily due to the faster return rate of the more tightly bound debris associated with the first peak, which has more negative specific energy, leading to a quicker fallback.
+While the most bound debris fallback times for $a^\star = -0.98$ and $a^\star = 0.98$ are almost identical, our numerical results indicate that the most bound debris fallback time for $a^\star = -0.98$ is slightly earlier than for $a^\star = 0.98$.
+The late-time fallback rate for all $a^\star$ values is similar, making it challenging to distinguish the black hole's spin from the fallback rate plots.

-\tb{Next, we study the impact of the initial uniform rotation of the WD on the bound debris and fallback rates in the presence of a non-spinning BH.
+Next, we study the impact of the initial uniform rotation of the WD on the bound debris and fallback rates in the presence of a non-spinning BH.
 To ensure that the initial spin of the WD does not significantly distort its spherical shape, we choose a maximum spin period that maintains an approximately same tidal radius for all WDs with different spin values ($\lambda$).
 This way, all WDs experience the same impact parameter at the pericenter distance.
 In this scenario, initial stellar spin becomes the key factor in determining the fate of the debris, which we will discuss shortly.
 For this study, we keep the orbital angular momentum along the positive $z$ direction, and the spin angular momentum is always along the orbital angular momentum direction.
 When the spin angular momentum is parallel to the orbital angular momentum, it is termed prograde rotation of the WD, with $\lambda > 0$.
-When the spin angular momentum is anti-parallel to the orbital angular momentum, it is termed retrograde rotation of the WD, with $\lambda < 0$.}
+When the spin angular momentum is anti-parallel to the orbital angular momentum, it is termed retrograde rotation of the WD, with $\lambda < 0$.